(This was originally posted on April 23, 2019)

 In short, 8 Hours or Less is a beneficial book on preaching for both the new preacher and seasoned preacher.
 I’ve been preaching weekly for over 20 years now and found this book very helpful when I read it in 2018, and I plan to reread it this year.

 Huguley’s little book is packed with helpful suggestions and reminders about what we are trying to accomplish in preaching.
 I encourage you to read it soon.
-To help people read this book, I will send a copy to the first person who comments on this post expressing a desire to read the book.

 I’ll close with one last helpful reminder from Huguley: